 Hosea 8:7 For they sow the wind, and they shall reap the whirlwind.

-For almost 800 years, the Jewish people lived the land of Israel.
-They were divided into two groups: the northern 10 tribes were called Israel and the 2 southern tribes were called Judah.
-Because of the Father’s Word through Moses they believed that they were unique, special, and chosen.
+For almost 800 years, the Jewish people lived in the land of Israel.
+They were divided into two groups: the northern ten tribes were called Israel and the two southern tribes were called Judah.
+The Scriptures made it clear that they had unique privileges.

 Deuteronomy 7:6 For you are a holy people, who belong to the LORD your God.
 Of all the people on earth, the LORD your God has chosen you to be his own special treasure.

-This gave the people a sense of invincibility and entitlement.
-They figured that no matter how bad and rebellious they lived their lives, they were always just a little bit better than all of the pagan tribes and nations around them.
+Regrettably, the people acquired a sense of invincibility and entitlement.
+They figured that no matter how bad and rebellious they lived, they were always just a little bit better than everybody else.
 The Father would always protect them.
 Jerusalem was the city of David, a man after God’s own heart.
 Jerusalem was the holy city.
-Furthermore, the Jewish temple was there.
+On top of that, the Jewish temple was there.
 The glory of God resided in the temple in the holy of holies.
-They thought to themselves, surely, they were safe no matter what.
+They smugly thought to themselves, surely, they were safe no matter what.

 Indeed they were chosen and special, they were in a unique covenant relationship with the living God.
 It was as though they had signed a contract with the Father Himself.
 But there was a catch.
 It was clearly stipulated that the contract had many terms and conditions.
+And they were in bold print.
 If they obeyed the Father’s laws, wonderful things would happen, they would be blessed.
 But if they broke His laws, awful things would happen, and they would be cursed.
 They signed the contract.

 18 The LORD has declared today that you are his people, his own special treasure, just as he promised, and that you must obey all his commands.